L3MON4D3/LuaSnip/DOC.md

     (`[%w_]+`) before the cursor matches the trigger entirely.
     True by default.
-  - `regTrig`: boolean, whether the trigger should be interpreted as a lua pattern.
+  - `regTrig`: boolean, whether the trigger should be interpreted as a Lua pattern.
 False by default.
     Consider setting `trigEngine` to `"pattern"` instead, it is more expressive, and in line with other settings.
   - `trigEngine`: (function|string), determines how `trig` is interpreted, and what it means for it to "match" the text in front of the cursor.
-    This behaviour can be completely customized by passing a function, but the predefined ones, which are accessible by passing their identifier, should suffice in most cases:
+    This behavior can be completely customized by passing a function, but the predefined ones, which are accessible by passing their identifier, should suffice in most cases:
-    * `"plain"`: the default-behaviour, the trigger has to match the text before the cursor exactly.
+    * `"plain"`: the default-behavior, the trigger has to match the text before the cursor exactly.
-    * `"pattern"`: the trigger is interpreted as a lua-pattern, and is a match if `trig .. "$"` matches the line up to the cursor.
+    * `"pattern"`: the trigger is interpreted as a Lua pattern, and is a match if `trig .. "$"` matches the line up to the cursor.
 Capture-groups will be accessible as `snippet.captures`.
     * `"ecma"`: the trigger is interpreted as an ECMAscript-regex, and is a match if `trig .. "$"` matches the line up to the cursor.
 Capture-groups will be accessible as `snippet.captures`.
       This `trigEngine` requires `jsregexp` (see
-      [lsp-snippets-transformations](#transformations)) to be installed, if it
+      [LSP-snippets-transformations](#transformations)) to be installed, if it
       is not, this engine will behave like `"plain"`.
     * `"vim"`: the trigger is interpreted as a vim-regex, and is a match if `trig .. "$"` matches the line up to the cursor.
 As with the other